-You may not believe this but missionaries are not assuming that you are going to give to their ministry.
+You may not believe this, but missionaries are not assuming that you are going to give to their ministry.
 They hope you might.
 But honestly, they have no idea where God is going to send the money from.
-All they can do is meet with folks, share their vision and wait to see what happens.
+All they can do is meet with folks, share their vision, and wait to see what happens.
 They don’t think less of you or judge you.
-They just want you to consider their option.
-Earlier I wrote an article entitle Why would I say no to a Missionary where we addressed the great opportunity to be involved as a financial and prayer partner with ministries around the world.
-But the reality is that the Lord will not lead us to support every cause we are exposed to.
-He knows and we know that we have limited resources and must be strategic with the giving money we are stewarding.
+They just want you to consider their cause.
+Earlier I wrote an article entitled “Why Would I Say “No” To a Missionary?” where we addressed the great opportunity to be involved as a financial and prayer partner with ministries around the world.
+However, the reality is that the Lord will not lead us to support every cause we are exposed to.
+He knows, and we know, that we have limited resources and must be strategic with the money we are stewarding.
 Continue reading “What Should I do if I don’t Feel Led to Give to a Missionary?” →

 This is the year that I am going to clean out my garage.
 No, really I am!
 I say that every year and I piddle at it most of the time but this is the year that I am going to go for it.
 I am getting rid of the extra stuff in my house.
 I even have a box or two still unopened from when we moved in 13 years ago.
 I wonder what’s in there?

 So, what do spring cleaning and generosity have to do with one another?
 What if you and I used our spring cleaning ritual to finally get rid of that extra stuff?
 What if we emptied our homes of the things that we don’t really need?
 What if instead of hoarding things, we gave them away?
 What if we gave some of our furniture away before it was completely dilapidated?
 Or did a hard sift in our burgeoning closets?
 In our community, there are countless families who would benefit greatly from extra clothes, decent furniture, kitchen appliances, and seldom used sporting equipment.
 Continue reading “Generosity while Spring Cleaning” →

 Have you ever wondered if your faith is genuine?
 You may be able to recite all the creeds and your behavior is consistent with what you read in the Bible and the Christian subculture you associate with.
 But, you are looking for something deeper.
 Something that reassures your heart as well as your mind.
 I ran across a passage in 1 John 3 that is both convicting and comforting all at the same time.